Berkeley-Data/darts/README.md

 # DARTS
 Dynamic and Responsive Targeting System (DARTS) is a python package for allocating targets from a multiple pools leveraging a multi-arm bandit modified for delayed feedback scenarios.
 Instead of requiring an online implementation like a typical multi-arm bandit, DARTS allows the user to batch process results, which greatly extends is usefulness in the real world.
-Check out our Case Study (LINK TBD) to see how DARTS was used to help People's Action target persuadable voters in the 2020 U.S. Presidential Election.
+Check out our [Case Study](https://unbreak.info/case-study/overview) to see how DARTS was used to help People's Action target persuadable voters in the 2020 U.S. Presidential Election.

 ## Installation
 Run the following to install DARTS: